astrieanna/Projects/README.md

 [**Factorial Finder**](https://github.com/astrieanna/Projects/blob/master/Numbers/factorial.jl) - The Factorial of a positive integer, n, is defined as the product of the sequence n, n-1, n-2, ...1 and the factorial of zero, 0, is defined as being 1.
 Solve this using both loops and recursion.

+[**Happy Numbers**](https://github.com/astrieanna/Projects/blob/master/Numbers/happy.jl) - A happy number is defined by the following process.
+Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
+Those numbers for which this process ends in 1 are happy numbers, while those that do not end in 1 are unhappy numbers.
+Display an example of your output here.
+Find first 8 happy numbers.

-**Unit Converter (temp, currency, volume, mass and more)** - Converts various units between one another.
+**Unit Converter** (temp, currency, volume, mass and more) - Converts various units between one another.
 The user enters the type of unit being entered, the type of unit they want to convert to and then the value.
 The program will then make the conversion.

 **Complex Number Algebra** - Show addition, multiplication, negation, and inversion of complex numbers in separate functions.
 (Subtraction and division operations can be made with pairs of these operations.)
 Print the results for each operation tested.

-[**Happy Numbers**](https://github.com/astrieanna/Projects/blob/master/Numbers/happy.jl) - A happy number is defined by the following process.
-Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
-Those numbers for which this process ends in 1 are happy numbers, while those that do not end in 1 are unhappy numbers.
-Display an example of your output here.
-Find first 8 happy numbers.

 ## Simple Text